russoz/andebox/README.md

 ### Runtime config

-Quickly peek what's in the `runtime.yml`:
+Quickly peek what is the `runtime.yml` status for a specific module:

 ```
 $ andebox runtime scaleway_ip_facts